What does "ubiquitous" actually mean?

 Important in the age of omnichannel

 The origin of the word lies in Latin.
 This is reason enough to make those who use it seem more academic.
 It derives from the Latin adverb ubique which can be easily controlled with everywhere can be translated.
-Even the Duden says that its general meaning is part of the elevated language.
-So whoever uses it receives a knighthood, so to speak, from the highest authority.
-But what do we mean by that?
+Even the Duden dictionary says that in its general meaning it is part of the elevated language.
+So anyone who uses it receives a kind of accolade from the very top.
+But what are we trying to say?
 Everyone would like to be present everywhere: omnipresent.
-But the noughties are calling, and omnichannel marketing is almost impossible to win in small talk.
-If you believe the Omni-Channel Maturity Index (ORI) of Swiss stationary retailers, which has been published for the third time, then we are not doing badly in Switzerland.
-Thanks to the near-duopoly of Migros and Coop and all their subsidiaries and sisters, to be sure.
-They are by far the best at making goods available (soon also alcoholic beverages) everywhere and to everyone.
-However, the need is not purely Swiss.
-The tech giants in the USA in particular are also increasingly going back to brick-and-mortar (physical/stationary points of sale): Amazon and Tripadvisor are just showing the way with their stores.
-However, very few can afford to be present everywhere.
-That's why the word is also used where things are "only" widely distributed, which seems to be the case even more quickly in the increasingly narrow bubbles of social media.
+But it's the noughties and omnichannel marketing is almost impossible to win a flower pot with small talk.
+If you believe the Omni-Channel Maturity Index (ORI) published for the third time by Swiss bricks-and-mortar retailers, then we're not doing too badly in Switzerland.
+Thanks to the near-duopoly of Migros and Coop and all their subsidiaries and sisters, that is.
+They are by far the best at making goods (soon also alcoholic beverages) available everywhere and for everyone.
+However, the need is not a purely Swiss one.
+The tech giants in the USA in particular are increasingly going back to brick-and-mortar (physical/stationary points of sale): Amazon and Tripadvisor are leading the way with their stores.
+However, very few people can afford to be present everywhere.
+That's why the word is also used where things are "only" widespread, which seems to be the case even more quickly in the increasingly narrow bubbles of social media.

 Benno Maggi is co-founder and CEO of Partner & Partner.
 He has been eavesdropping on the industry for over 30 years, discovering words and terms for us that can either be used for small talk, pomposity, excitement, playing Scrabble, or just because.